AbdullahSaidAbdeaaziz/alx-low_level_programming/0x08-recursion/README.md

 ---

-4. Write a function that returns the factorial of a given number.
+4. Write a function that `returns the factorial of a given number`.

 - Prototype: `int factorial(int n);`
 If n is lower than 0, the function should return -1 to indicate an error